 Field-hunting tip

-Look in metamorphosed manganese ore deposits country — that is the host setting where brandtite typically forms.
+Look in metamorphosed manganese ore deposits country, the host setting where brandtite typically forms.
 If you start seeing hausmannite, barite, calcite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals, sometimes crusts or radial aggregates habit, so train your eye for that shape before scanning the outcrop.